 What is insomnia?

-Age is an important factor affecting sleep quality and length.
-Sleep quality will deteriorate with aging, and sleeping time will be significantly reduced, so elderly people sleep less deeply and wake up more often at night, with each awakening time lasting longer
+Age is an important factor affecting the quality and length of sleep.
+Sleep quality will deteriorate with aging, and the time of deep sleep will be significantly reduced; therefore, the elderly sleep lightly, often wake up at night, and stay awake for a longer time.

-Sleepiness occurs when body temperature drops.
-Insomnia is caused in part by a higher body temperature or a slower drop in body temperature.
+Drowsiness occurs when the body temperature drops.
+Individuals suffering from insomnia tend to have a higher body temperature or a slower body temperature drop, which is may exacerbate insomnia.

 - Stress and emotional distress

 Large and small stress in life may make it difficult for the body to relax, and continuous physical tension will also affect the quality of sleep.

 Noise, brightness of the room, beds being too soft or too hard to sleep in, room temperature either too hot or too cold, or disturbances with mosquito bites will affect sleep.